TeamGleason/SpeakFaster/README.md

 Quantitatively validate concepts through metrics enabled experimentation

-Perform experiments with all the known best practices of AAC design
+Perform experiments with known best practices of AAC design

 Combine the results into an open reference platform for eye gaze speech

-Focused on English language speakers
+Focus on English language speakers

 ## Experiments